 This article was written based primarily on proceedings in the Second Judicial District Court in and for Washoe County, located in Reno, Nevada.
 It is important to remember that every case is different.
 There may be other Court appearances required in your case.
 If you are in another area of Nevada, the procedure could vary.
 If you are outside the State of Nevada, you should contact an attorney in your state to discuss the divorce process in your state.

 This article is not meant to be all-inclusive or a substitute for legal advice from a licensed attorney in your own jurisdiction.
 If you are involved in a legal matter and have questions, you should contact a competent attorney in your own jurisdiction.

-K. Beth Luna, Esq. is licensed in Tennessee, Florida and Nevada.
-The information provided is based upon Nevada law only.
+K. Beth Luna, Esq. is licensed in Tennessee, Florida, and Nevada.
+The information in the content above is based upon Nevada law only.
 If you are looking for information for another jurisdiction, please contact an attorney in that area.
-The Luna Law Firm handles annulment matters on a regular basis in the Reno, Carson, Nevada area.
-We also represent individuals in Yerington, Minden, Fernley and Fallon, Nevada.
+The Luna Law Firm handles divorce cases on a regular basis in the Reno, Carson, Nevada area.
+We also represent individuals in Sparks, Carson City, Gardnerville, Yerington, Minden, Fernley, and Fallon, Nevada.

 View our weekly legal articles by The Luna Law Firm – Family Law Blog.
 View a full listing of The Luna Law Firm Areas of Practice.
 Contact the Luna Law Firm today 775-329-1000 to schedule a consultation to discuss your Nevada family law or divorce matter.